WDI-SEA/notes/06-ruby-rails/rails-assets-frontend/readme.md

-#Assets and Frontend in Rails
+#Asset Pipeline and Frontend in Rails

 ##Objectives